What Is Capital Maintenance? Everything You Need to Know

 Capital Maintenance and Inflation

 Inflation can skew the values of a company's net assets even when the underlying asset has not undergone any changes in its condition or quantity.
 If your business is operating in an environment that is considered hyperinflationary, you may need to adjust the values based on the rate of inflation to obtain a proper calculation.

 With the definition of the capital maintenance concept, the business will not be considered profitable until it has maintained or increased the number of its assets during the period of accounting being reflected.
 Therefore, adjusting for inflation on your assets is essential for accurately representing this figure.
 Often times, though, inflation is not accounted for as controllers will not also work it into their calculations.
 Your assets can increase from selling stock to shareholders and can decrease from the payment of the dividends to the shareholders as well.

 Capital Maintenance for Nonprofit Organizations

 The concept of capital maintenance may have a more severe impact in regards to nonprofit organizations.
 Certain state laws may have donor agreements that require the endowment balances not to be lost.
 This means that endowment balances will often have to be replenished from different sources if the organization has an accounting period where the earnings of the organization or the invested funds become negative.
 When this occurs, it can cause a significant drop in the availability of funds to meet the operational needs.

 If you need help with what is capital maintenance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.